If you find that your Windows 10 auto-login process is not working properly, you are not the only user experiencing issues.

 We would love to know if this guide has proven helpful in your case.
 Do you have any suggestions?

-If you want to share this information with us, feel free to use the comment section found under this article.
+If you want to share this information with us, feel free to use the comment section found below this article.